 While oligomenorrhea itself may not pose immediate health risks, it can be a symptom of underlying conditions that may lead to complications if left untreated.

-Diagnosing oligomenorrhea involves a multi-step approach, combining medical history, physical examinations, imaging techniques, and laboratory tests to identify the underlying cause.
+Diagnosing oligomenorrhea involves a multi-step approach that combines medical history, physical examinations, imaging techniques, and laboratory tests to identify the underlying cause.

 Your healthcare provider will ask you for detailed information about your menstrual patterns, lifestyle, and family history to identify potential risk factors.